GMOD/jbrowse-components/packages/website/README.md

 We build docusaurus and also create a PDF version with pandoc

+### Notes

-It deploys to a sub-uri e.g. /jb2/
+- The deployment goes to a sub-uri e.g. /jb2/ but our relative paths should not be affected by a different deployment

-We keep relative links to ../img/ in the markdown

-We keep a symlink to static/img in the root directory here to enable to ../img/ symlink to work while pandoc is running

-We do not use mdx so that we can use pandoc
+- We use markdown and not mdx for pandoc compatibility

+- We link to images with ../img/file.png in the markdown, which works on both the website and pdf

+- read_sidebar.js parses sidebar.js and outputs markdown in order for the pandoc

+- parser.js parses markdown files and checks their header e.g. the `---\ntitle: My title\ntoplevel: true\n---`.
+If it does have, as noted there, `toplevel: true` if they are going to be a top level of the table of contents, and if so outputs a single hash `# ${title}`, otherwise it outputs a double hash `## ${title}`

 ### Installation